• Features

 Small groups on campus are centered around student leadership.
 Any student enrolled at the university can start one of these groups by filling out a short questionnaire on the university’s website.
 Groups that meet certain requirements can earn worship credits.

-There are six categories a student can choose from when creating a small group: music, support group, recreational — such as hiking or board games — Bible study, prayer group and other, meaning the possibilities are nearly limitless.
+Students can choose from six categories when creating a small group: music, support, recreation (such as hiking or board games), Bible study, prayer and an open “other” category — making the possibilities nearly limitless.

 The resurgence of small groups began with the help of Ellie Harris and Makena VonBergen, small group coordinators.
 Keele said the combination of VonBergen’s small group experience from Southern Adventist University and Harris’ understanding of WWU culture makes them a powerful team.